 There are no fees or charges of any kind.
-All materials have been especially prepared for adults and instructional plans emphasize individual needs and interests.
-Students enroll in Adult Basic Education to improve skills for the work place, achieve personal goals, and/or enroll in one of the College's high school completion programs.
+All materials have been especially prepared for adults, and instructional plans emphasize individual needs and interests.
+Students enroll in Adult Basic Education to improve skills for the workplace, achieve personal goals, or prepare for enrollment in one of the College's high school completion programs.
 Classes are offered on the main campus, at the Adult Education Center, and at community sites throughout Wake County.